ld4mbse/oslc-adapter-amesim/README.md

 4. Launch Tomcat by running the following command: **catalina jpda start**
 5. Set breakpoints in your code if necessary
 6. First launch the remote java application named **remote debugger oslc4jamesim on tomcat** by choosing in Eclipse Debug-> Debug Configurations… , and then run the remote java application
-7. And then run the Maven launch configuration named **oslc4jamesim tomcat deploy debug**
+7. And then run the Maven launch configuration named **oslc4jamesim wink - tomcat deploy**

 ### 12. Testing the OSLC AMESim Adapter